willfid/microsoft-graph-docs/api-reference/beta/resources/calls-api-overview.md

 - **Direct (*application media*) media bot calls.** You can build real-time bots using the SmartAgents API and have access to direct media I/O. Also known as the [Bots Media Library](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-real-time-media-concepts), it helps you build rich real-time media calling bots.
 You host the smart agents library and media processor.
 - **Remote media (*service media*) bot calls.** Developers can manage the workflow but offload media hosting to MediaPaaS/IVR.

-## SDK
+## Using the API
-Calling APIs may be used directly by a *service media* bot.
-In these cases, the Bot is usually _Stateless_ and does not process media locally.
+A *service media* bot can use the calls API directly.
+In this case, the bot is usually _Stateless_ and does not process media locally.

-[Graph Calling SDK](https://graphcallingsdk-docs.azurewebsites.net/index.html) is provided to simplify the creation of bots.
-The SDK provides functionality to manage the states of the resources in memory and to utilize the bot developer's media stack.
-The Media Extension allows the bot developers to host the media locally and gain access to the low level audio-video sockets.
+You can use the [Microsoft Graph calls SDK](https://graphcallingsdk-docs.azurewebsites.net/index.html) to simplify bot creation.
+The SDK provides functionality to manage the states of the resources in memory and to use your media stack.
+You can use the media extension to host the media locally and gain access to the low-level audio-video sockets.

-# Registering a Calling Bot
+# Registering a calling bot

-> **Important:** APIs for Calling in Microsoft Graph are in preview and are subject to change.
-Use of these APIs in production applications is not supported.

-In this topic, learn how to register a new Calling Bot.

 ## Register your bot in the Azure Bot Service